overwindows/ArXiv_Compass/README.md

 ## ✨ Features

 - 🔍 **Smart Search**: Find papers using natural language or advanced queries
-- 🎯 **Intellignet Analysis**: Analyze papers including abstract, authors, and citations
+- 🔬 **Intelligent Analysis**: Analyze papers including abstract, authors, and citations
-- 📚 **Key Insights Generation**: Get key insights from papers with LLM
+- 💡 **Key Insights Generation**: Get key insights from papers with LLM
 - 📈 **Trending Papers**: See what's gaining attention in your field
 - 📅 **Daily Updates**: Stay current with the latest publications